suvo-gh/Panda_Numpy_Assignment/README.md

 >>>a.dot(b)

-3. Read tge csv file provided using pandas and display the first 5 entries.
+3. Read the csv file provided using pandas and display the first 5 entries.
 4. Describe the data with all features.
 5. Find the total count of missing values for each feature.
 6. Display all the unique values from the 'DESCRIPTION' column
 7. Create a grouped table using 'Description' as the grouping column with the means of all other columns.
-8. Generate a randi sample of 10 rows from the data.
+8. Generate a random sample of 10 rows from the data.
 9. Add a feature called 'New_Feature' to the Dataset and add random float values in between 0 and 1 using NUMPY.
 10. Replace zero value of column 'OBJECTID' with mean value permanently